 You might also ask your AP teacher if she has any copies of old AP exams you can use for practice.
 AP teachers can purchase past exams from the College Board that students don't have access to.
 She may not be able to let you take them home, but even then you could be allowed to use them in a supervised setting.

 Released Free-Response Questions

 The College Board has posted years and years worth of past AP Language and Composition free-response questions that are at your disposal for practice purposes.
 However, only the tests from 2007-onward include the same three question types that are on the test currently.
+(And again remember that the rubrics for grading these questions have changed, even though the questions themselves haven't.)
 Earlier tests include two rhetorical analysis questions instead of a synthesis question.

 Sample Questions From the "AP Course and Exam Description"

 Beginning on page 115, the AP Course and Exam description for AP Language and composition includes 17 multiple-choice questions and three free-response prompts: one synthesis prompt, one analysis prompt, and one argument prompt.
 As mentioned above, this is the only current source of official practice questions for the new "composition" question type, so make sure to check this resource out!

 Free Unofficial Resources

 Outside of the College Board, there are lots of sites offering free practice questions for the AP Language and Comp exam.
 But which ones will actually help you?
 Since anyone can slap together a few questions and call it an "AP Language and Composition Practice Test," how do you sort the wheat from the chaff?

 I've combed through tons of free resources so you don't have to!
 Presented in order of quality, from best to worst, here's my list of all the free AP Language practice tests and quizzes I could find out there.
 (Again, none of the free resources have currently updated to the newest, 2019 version of the test, so the multiple-choice sections especially will be somewhat out of date.)